Our Family's Story: from 1882 to 2015

 In 1882, Peter B. Meerman's widow (Jeannie?) and her sons, Peter J. and John Meerman moved from Denison and traded farms with her brother-in-law.
 The sons then proceeded to farm the land with their families.
 The land was handed down to Peter J's son, Peter P., who passed it on to Ernest and his wife Nellie, who farmed it until 1972 and then still helped out wherever they could.
 Ernest Meerman (3rd generation) and his wife Nellie (Gunneman) both grew up in Coopersville and married in 1937.
 They enjoyed traveling, taking their 4 children (Steve is the youngest) in their 1952 Desoto to 49 states, all the provinces of Canada, and Mexico.

 In 1972, Steve Meerman, the fourth generation and only son of the famiy, assumed responsibility of the farm.
-In 2001, Steve took the farm to a new step and had the farm Certified Organic.
+In 2001, Steve took the farm to a new step and had the farmland Certified Organic (Grassfields is no longer certified organic).
 Together, Steve & Sue raised five children before Steve went to be with His Savior in 2007.
 Sue continues working part time on the farm.

 Luke (5th generation) and Victoria Meerman are the owners of Grassfields Cheese LLC.
 Luke is Grassfields Cheese's cheese maker and marketer.
 Luke and Victoria have 5 growing children whom you may see doing farmers markets and demos, shipping cheese orders, maintaining the aging room, and doing odd jobs around ther farm.